publicodes/publicodes/.changeset/chilly-dolphins-search.md

 Add a new strict option `checkPossibleValues` to checks if the evaluated value is in the list of possible choices and throws an error if not (default to false).

-## Other
+### Other changes

-Improve type inference of rule.
+-   Improve type inference of rule.

-Slight performance improvement (+5% on the publicodes benchmark)
+-   Slight performance improvement (+5% on the publicodes benchmark)

----

-AST BREAKING CHANGE (AST change are not in semantic versioning) :
+-   🚨 AST BREAKING CHANGE (AST change are not in semantic versioning) :

-- `parseExpression` of number with unit returns a constant node with the unit as a property, instead of a unit node to be parsed:
+    `parseExpression` of number with unit returns a constant node with the unit as a `rawUnit` property, instead of a unit node to be parsed:
     ```js
     parseExpression('3 €')
     // Before : { unité: '€', constant: { nodeType: 'constant', value: 3 }
-    // Now : { nodeType: 'constant', value: 3, unit: {numerator: '€' } }
+    // Now : { nodeType: 'constant', value: 3, rawUnit: '€' }
     ```